-Wat Sok Pa Luang is a low key temple set in a small wooded area which lies just over a mile from the centre of Vientiane.
-It’s (relatively) easy to reach by bicycle, or you can catch a tuk tuk or taxi there for a small amount.
+Wat Sok Pa Luang is a low key temple set in a small wooded area.
+It lies just over a mile from the centre of Vientiane Laos and is (relatively) easy to reach by bicycle.
+Alternatively you can catch a tuk tuk or taxi there for a small amount.

 Have a Traditional Laos Herbal Sauna and Massage

-A favourite pass time for Vientiane residents is a trip to a traditional Laos herbal sauna.
-At the one we visited, we got chatting to a guy who worked for the Laos Tourism Board, and he explained to us that many people go once or twice a week both to relax and to reap the numerous medicinal benefits.
+A favourite pass time for residents of Vientiane Laos is a trip to a traditional herbal sauna.
+At the one we visited, we got chatting to a guy who worked for the Laos Tourism Board.
+He explained to us that many people go once or twice a week both to relax and to reap the numerous medicinal benefits.

 It involves a lot of stretching out of your limbs and contorting your body into weird and unnatural positions.
 But we left feeling happy and relaxed, and even got a free cup of tea to go with it.

 Go to the COPE Visitor Centre

-Even if you are only here for one day, this is an “absolute must” of top things to do in Vientiane.
+Even if you are only here for one day, this is an “absolute must” of top things to do in Vientiane Laos.
 It’s not very widely known that Laos was devastatingly targeted by the US during the Vietnam War.
 In fact, per capita, it’s the most heavily bombed country in history.

-The visitor centre takes you through the effects of the bombings and gives an overview of the amazing work the centre does to help the victims.
+The visitor centre takes you through the effects of the bombings and gives an overview of the amazing work it does to help the victims.
 It’s free to enter, but you can help by leaving a donation or purchasing something from the onsite shop.

 Visit the Laos National Museum

 The guidebooks will tell you that the Laos National Museum is run down, poorly kept and has some sketchy information on the history of Laos.
 But do you know what?
-These are the exact things that make it such a fascinating place to visit.
-Laos is one of the best Vientiane attractions.
+These are the exact things that make it such a fascinating place to visit and one of the best Vientiane attractions.

-There are no fancy interactive exhibits, no 4D cinema rooms, and on the day we went there wasn’t even any aircon despite the sweltering 34 degree heat.
+There are no fancy interactive exhibits, no 4D cinema rooms.
+And on the day we went there wasn’t even any aircon despite the sweltering 34 degree heat.

 Climb up Patuxai Victory Monument

 This intricate war monument was built in memory of those who fought in the long struggle for independence from France.
-Curiously though, from far away it actually looks extremely similar to Paris’s Arc de Triomphe, and lies at the end of a wide, French feeling avenue.
+Curiously though, from far away it actually looks extremely similar to Paris’s Arc de Triomphe.
+It also lies at the end of a wide, very French feeling avenue.

-The story behind Patuxai Victory Monument’s creation is just as peculiar, as it was built with cement gifted by the Americans, intended to be used to construct an airport.
+The story behind Patuxai Victory Monument’s creation is just as peculiar.
+It was built with cement gifted by the Americans, intended to be used to construct an airport.

 Shop at the Riverside Night Bazaar

 Every night at around sunset, the walkway that runs parallel to the Mekong River in the centre of Vientiane turns into a massive marketplace.

-A lot of what is on offer is souvenirs aimed at the tourist market, but you can pick up anything from trainers to headphones and if you’re in need of any items of clothing then this is the place to go.
+As i to be expected, a lot of what’s on offer is souvenirs aimed at the tourist market.
+But you can pick up anything from trainers to headphones and if you’re in need of any items of clothing then this is the place to go.